 The Scottish Government has access to resource and capital borrowing powers.

-Capital borrowing can be used to supplement capital spending, and borrowing can occur for any reason within the limits of the fiscal framework.
+Capital borrowing can be used to supplement capital spending within the limits of the Fiscal Framework.
 These limits are £450 million per annum and £3,000 million in total.

-Resource borrowing can be accessed within limits set out by the fiscal framework and when negative tax and social security forecast errors have occurred.
-The fiscal framework limits are £300 million per annum, rising to £600 million in the case of a Scotland-specific economic shock and a total limit of £1,750 million.
+Resource borrowing can be accessed within limits set out by the fiscal framework, which are unlocked when negative tax and social security forecast errors have occurred.
+The fiscal framework limits are £300 million per annum, rising to £600 million in the case of a Scotland-specific economic shock.
+There is a total limit of £1,750 million.

-The Commission is required to assess the reasonableness of the Scottish Government’s projections of its borrowing.
-To make our assessment we consider a broad range of pressures the Scottish Government is facing, such as: changes to UK Government funding and spending plans, reconciliations, underspends and the limits of the fiscal framework.
+The Commission is required to assess the reasonableness of the Scottish Government’s borrowing plans.
+To make our assessment we consider the wider funding envelope, such as: changes to UK Government funding, reconciliations, net positions, Scottish Government assumptions on other funding and the limits of the fiscal framework.